-Benin-lagos Road Shut Down As Armed Robbers Attack, Shoot Driver Dead (Photos) — Nigeria Today
+Benin-Lagos Road Shut Down As Armed Robbers Attack, Shoot Driver Dead (Photos) — Nigeria Today

-Benin-lagos Road Shut Down As Armed Robbers Attack, Shoot Driver Dead (Photos)
+Benin-Lagos Road Shut Down As Armed Robbers Attack, Shoot Driver Dead (Photos)

 Angry bus drivers have blocked the Benin-Ore-Lagos Road after an armed Robbery attack in the early hours of Friday left one driver dead and one seriously injured.
 According to reports, the incident occurred around Okada area of Benin, Edo state.